 Wilkes offers a variety of summer courses, workshops, mini-courses, and programs with outdoor activities during the summer months.
 The summer schedule includes a three-week presession, two five-week daytime sessions and a nine-week evening session, plus special sessions.
-Students interested in the summer programs should contact the Center for Continued Learning for specific information.
-Please request special summer discount information through the Center for Continued Learning.
+Students interested in the summer programs should contact the College of Graduate and Professional Studies for specific information.
+Please request special summer discount information through the College of Graduate and Professional Studies.